Citi Simplicity vs. U.S. Bank Visa Platinum Card

 Key takeaways

-- The Citi Simplicity® Card and U.S. Bank Visa® Platinum Card both offer a strong 0 percent introductory APR of 21 months for balance transfers, making them good choices for those who are trying to pay down their debt.
+- The Citi Simplicity® Card and U.S. Bank Visa® Platinum Card both offer a strong introductory APR for balance transfers, making them good choices for those who are trying to pay down their debt.

-- While the Citi Simplicity also offers a 0 percent introductory APR for purchases, it only lasts 12 months — a much shorter period than the U.S. Bank Visa Platinum’s timeframe of 21 months for their purchases.
+- While the Citi Simplicity also offers an introductory APR for purchases, it is much shorter period than the U.S. Bank Visa Platinum’s timeframe for their intro APR on purchases.

 - Neither card will provide much long-term value after their intro APR periods ends since they don’t offer rewards, but one of them might nevertheless be a welcome addition to your wallet.